superbiche/WebFontExhibition/README.md

 ---------------`JustOldFashion`
 ------------------------------------`JustOldFashion.ttf`

 * If you find some folder structures that are not read correctly, please make a pull request if you think you can fix it, or post an issue in this project's Github.
-I'll fix it ASAP.
+I'll fix it asap.

 ##### Linking
 * __Mac OS X users, as well as Linux users, can make a link to their Fonts folder in the terminal by typing : __
-	`ln -s [/path/to/your/fonts/folder] [/path/to/web/font/exhibition/Fonts]`
+	`ln -s [/path/to/your/fonts/folder] [/path/to/web-font-specimen-server/root/Fonts]`
 	_(the second path must be the same that the index.php file)_
-	Example : `ln -s ~/Fonts/Web ~/www/WebFontExhibition/Fonts`
+	For me, it was : `ln -s ~/Fonts/Web ~/www/tools/WebFontSpecimenServer/htdocs/Fonts`

 * __Windows users have to build a symlink using [this tutorial](http://www.simounet.net/creation-de-liens-symboliques-sous-windows-7-symlink/)__ (_in french_).
 If you can't read french, go to [this page on How-To Geek](http://www.howtogeek.com/howto/16226/complete-guide-to-symbolic-links-symlinks-on-windows-or-linux/) _(didn't test this one)_